nevoaftabi/notes-app-2/README.md

 # Note Taking Web App

-This is a note taking app made with React, TypeScript, Express.js, Express.js, and PostgreSQL. https://client-five-gray-80.vercel.app/
+This is a note taking app made with React, TypeScript, Express.js, Express.js, and PostgreSQL.<br>
+https://client-five-gray-80.vercel.app/

 - Every note has a subject and body.
 You can write notes and save them to your account.